bigmlcom/python/docs/index.rst

-For an association rule, it means the number of instances in the dataset which contain the rule's antecedent and rule's consequent together over the total number of instances (N) in the dataset:
+For an association rule, it means the number of instances in the dataset which contain the rule's antecedent and rule's consequent together over the total number of instances (N) in the dataset.

 It gives a measure of the importance of the rule.
 Association rules have to satisfy a minimum support constraint (i.e., min_support).

 - Coverage: the support of the antedecent of an association rule.
-It measures how often a rule can be applied:
+It measures how often a rule can be applied.

 - Confidence or (strength): The probability of seeing the rule's consequent under the condition that the instances also contain the rule's antecedent.
 Confidence is computed using the support of the association rule over the coverage.
-That is, the percentage of instances which contain the consequent and antecedent together over the number of instances which only contain the antecedent:
+That is, the percentage of instances which contain the consequent and antecedent together over the number of instances which only contain the antecedent.

 Confidence is directed and gives different values for the association rules Antecedent → Consequent and Consequent → Antecedent.
 Association